-The Public Policy Team at the Council works in a number of ways advance philanthropy as a core value, and strengthen the sector.
+The Government Affairs Team at the Council works in a number of ways advance philanthropy as a core value, and strengthen the sector.

 Member Engagement.
-The Public Policy team is committed to engaging with our members, and encouraging foundations to engage in public policy work.
+The Government Affairs team is committed to engaging with our members, and encouraging foundations to engage in public policy work.
 The actions of government fundamentally impact philanthropy’s ability to serve, and the Council works to involve our members on topic in a variety of ways.

 Regulatory Engagement.
 The Public Policy and Legal Affairs team at the Council diligently follows and consistently engages on regulatory matters that impact the nonprofit and philanthropic sector.